What happens if you freeze your credit card?

 Please note that with Westpac's card locking system, your card will be locked for up to 15 days.
 You can unlock it earlier, or choose to re-lock it after 15 days if necessary.

-If you are still unsure of how to temporarily lock your card, call your provider directly.
+If you're still unsure of how to temporarily freeze your card, call your provider directly.
 In most cases, a customer service representative will be able to temporarily freeze your card for you.
-If this service isn't offered, they can cancel the card and send you a new one.
+If not, they can cancel the card and send you a new one.

 Want to freeze your credit card payments instead?